Learn more and find documentation relating to UAL sustainability, energy and environmental policies and plans.

 The University sets minimum requirements for sustainability to be captured within refurbishment and new-build projects.

 The Design Brief for Sustainability is provided as part of Employers Requirements that form part of the standard specification issued to external providers.
 This has had a positive impact upon the University estate and its operations including our first BREEAM 'Outstanding' building at Wimbledon College of Art.

-- Design Brief for Sustainability Checklist (PDF 274KB)
+- Design Brief for Sustainable Development (PDF 274KB)

 - UAL Washroom Design Guide (PDF 902KB)

 - UAL Mechanical, Electrical and Plumbing Design Particulars (PDF 760KB)

 Staff and student travel is a significant contributor to UAL's Scope 3 emissions.
 We want to try and reduce this by encouraging sustainable transport through the Travel Plan.